AlexanderSerhiienko/cult-of-the-lamb-dice-game/README.md

 npm run prisma:studio
 ```

-## Production Realtime Deploy
+## Production Deploy

+The app is split into two deploy targets:

+- `Vercel`: Next.js app, auth, database access, REST APIs
+- `Render`: Socket.IO realtime server

+### Why realtime is separate

-The web app can stay on `Vercel`, but the realtime Socket.IO server must run as a separate service.
+Vercel Functions are not suitable as a WebSocket server, so the Socket.IO server must run as a separate long-lived service.

-Vercel does not support using Functions as a WebSocket server, so deploy `realtime/src/server.mjs` separately.

 ### Recommended free setup

 - Web app: `Vercel`
-- Realtime service: `Render Web Service (Free)`
+- Realtime server: `Render Web Service (Free)`

-> `Render Free` is fine for testing and hobby production, but free instances can spin down after inactivity and are not ideal for latency-sensitive production traffic.
+`Render Free` is fine for hobby usage and testing, but it can spin down after inactivity.

-### 1) Deploy the web app on Vercel
+## Deploy the Web App on Vercel

-Keep the current app on Vercel as usual.

-Required Vercel env vars:
+Required Vercel environment variables:

 - `DATABASE_URL`
 - `AUTH_SECRET`